 A coach cannot place either of their best two players on a final junior varsity roster.
-A coach may place his/her third OR fourth best bowler on final junior varsity roster, but not both.
-Composite fill percentage (of varsity and junior varsity frames bowled during the regular season) will determine each bowler's ranking. (e.g. A bowler bowled 100 frames of regular season varsity competition with a fill percentage of 85%.
-The same bowler bowled 10 frames of regular season junior varsity competition with a fill percentage of 85%.
-The same bowler bowled 10 frames of regular season junior varsity competition with a fill percentage is 79.09%.)
-If any of a team's top four ranked bowlers competes in any JV conference or JV post season competition, each ball thrown by that bowler(s) will be counted as a zero.
+A coach may place their third OR fourth best bowler on final junior varsity roster, but not both.
+Final regular season composite fill percentage (of varsity and junior varsity frames bowled during the regular season) will determine each bowler's team ranking (e.g. A bowler bowled 100 frames of regular season varsity competition with a fill percentage of 85%.
+The same bowler bowled 10 frames of regular season junior varsity competition with a fill percentage of 20%.
+The bowler's composite end of season fill percentage is 79.09%.)

+If any of a team's top two ranked bowlers compete in any JV conference tournament or JV state tournament competition, each ball thrown by that bowler(s) will be counted as a zero.
+If a team's third AND fourth ranked bowlers both compete in any JV conference tournament or JV state tournament competition, each ball thrown by those bowler(s) will be counted as a zero.